-The Patterns of Change and Resilience in Middle Eastern Politics program aims to enable students to achieve a clear understanding of the main issues that have shaped and are characterising the politics of the region, its role in contemporary international politics, as well as the strategies available and employed by the main international actors towards it.
+The Understanding the Middle East: International Order in the Contemporary World program aims to enable students to achieve a clear understanding of the main issues that have shaped and are characterising the politics of the region, its role in contemporary international politics, as well as the strategies available and employed by the main international actors towards it.
 Finally, it aims to investigate the usefulness and the shortcomings of (‘Western’) international relations and political science approaches and concepts to the region, highlighting both the differences and similarities between the Middle East and other political regions.

 a) Study it in depth and provide a position paper on it (deadline: end of the first week)

 b) Briefly present the position paper during class

 c) To play the role of your chosen political actor during the course by developing strategies and implementing regional policies according to the rules set by the instructor.
 After the first week of the course, you will be encouraged to play the role of the chosen political actor and try to achieve its aims during and outside of classes.
 At the end of the second week, the resulting fictional regional order will be discussed in class.
 During the third week, you will be asked to develop new strategies in order to adapt to changes in variables as modified by the instructor, and to prepare for a fictional UN-sponsored conference on Middle Eastern Regional Order, which will take place at the end of the course.

 ** Details of the 2018 program are still subject to final change **

 Part 1 – International Politics, World Politics and Order

 - Types of order: Hegemony